yhagio/tutorialedge.net/content/typescript/angular/angular-websockets-tutorial.md

 twitter = "https://twitter.com/Elliot_F"
 +++

-In this tutorial we’ll be looking at how you can implement very simple websockets in an Angular 2+ application.
+In this tutorial we’ll be looking at how you can implement a very simple WebSockets based Angular 2+ application.

+> You may also be interested in my tutorial: [Creating a Realtime App with Angular and Socket.io](/typescript/angular/angular-socket-io-tutorial/)

 ## Browser Compatibility